What is the link between collagen and sleep?

 • Reduce cortisol, the stress hormone, often responsible for insomnia or early awakenings.

-"For women in menopause, collagen for menopause can also offer specific benefits."
+For women going through menopause, collagen for menopause can also offer specific benefits.

-Absolute Collagen – The ritual that takes care of your nights ✨
+Collagen Absolute – The ritual that takes care of your nights ✨

-"Thanks to their natural richness in glycine, a key amino acid in sleep regulation, these formulas also act to support more serene and restorative nights."
+Thanks to their natural richness in glycine, a key amino acid in sleep regulation, these formulas also act to support more peaceful and restorative nights.

 💊 Tablet format